Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Other symptoms like poor feeding, lethargy, diarrhea, or vomiting.

 While the above scenarios are rare, always have your pediatrician examine any severe, long-lasting, or worsening baby acne ASAP.
-Better safe than sorry when it comes to your little one!
+Better safe than sorry for your little one!

 When Will Baby Acne Go Away?